 Treatment for corneal ulcers, regardless of cause, begins with moxifloxacin 0.5% or gatifloxacin 0.3 to 0.5% for small ulcers and fortified (higher than stock concentration) antibiotic drops, such as tobramycin 15 mg/mL and cefazolin 50 mg/mL, for more significant ulcers, particularly those that are near the center of the cornea.
 Frequent dosing (eg, every 15 minutes for 4 doses, followed by every hour around the clock) is necessary initially.
 Patching is contraindicated because it creates a stagnant, warm environment that favors bacterial growth and prevents the administration of topical drugs.

 Herpes simplex Herpes Simplex Keratitis Herpes simplex keratitis is corneal infection with herpes simplex virus.
 It may involve the iris.
-Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival... read more is treated with trifluridine 1% drops every 2 hours while the patient is awake to a total of 9 times/day, ganciclovir 0.15% gel 5 times/day, valacyclovir 1000 mg orally twice a day, or acyclovir 400 mg orally 3 to 5 times/day (or 3 times/day for recurrent herpes simplex keratitis) for about 14 days.
+Symptoms and signs include foreign body sensation, lacrimation, photophobia, and conjunctival... read more is treated with trifluridine 1%, 1 drop every 2 hours while the patient is awake to a total of 9 times/day or ganciclovir 0.15% gel, applied ½ inch thick, 5 times/day while awake.
+Eye drops are preferred, but if patients cannot administer drops reliably or drops are not available, oral drugs such as valacyclovir 1000 mg orally twice a day or acyclovir 400 mg orally 3 to 5 times/day (or 3 times/day for recurrent herpes simplex keratitis) for about 14 days can be used.

-Fungal infections are treated with topical antifungal drops (eg, natamycin 5%, amphotericin B 0.15%, and sometimes voriconazole 1% [which is less effective]), initially every hour during the day and every 2 hours overnight.
-Deep infections may require addition of oral voriconazole 400 mg twice/day for 2 doses then 200 mg twice/day, ketoconazole 400 mg once/day, fluconazole 400 mg once then 200 mg once/day, or itraconazole 400 mg once then 200 mg once/day.
+Fungal infections are treated with topical antifungal drops, such as natamycin 5% (drug of choice for filamentous fungus, eg, Fusarium), amphotericin B 0.15% (drug of choice for yeast, eg, Candida), or sometimes voriconazole 1% (which is less effective but has the broadest spectrum).
+All are dosed initially 1 drop every hour during the day and every 2 hours overnight.
+Deep infections may require addition of oral voriconazole 400 mg twice/day for 2 doses, then 200 mg twice/day; ketoconazole 400 mg once/day; fluconazole 400 mg once then 200 mg once/day; or itraconazole 400 mg once then 200 mg once/day.

 If Acanthamoeba is identified, therapy can include topical propamidine 0.1%, neomycin 0.175%, and polyhexamethylene biguanide 0.02% or chlorhexidine 0.02% supplemented with miconazole 1%, clotrimazole 1%, or oral ketoconazole 400 mg once/day or itraconazole 400 mg once then 200 mg once/day.
 The drops are used every 1 to 2 hours until clinical improvement is evident, then gradually reduced to 4 times/day and continued for a number of months until all inflammation has resolved.
 Polyhexamethylene biguanide and chlorhexidine are not commercially available as ocular agents but can be prepared by a compounding pharmacy.
 Oral miltefosine can be used for recalcitrant cases.